rich-dobbs-13440/astutus/docs/backlog.rst

     <input checked=""  disabled="" type="checkbox">

 Done:

+    * |done| 2020-12-31 19:30 Spike: Try to use Sphinx to generate a styled base for a Jinja2 template.

     * |done| 2020-12-30 20:13 Task: Create a verbose mode for the astutus-usb-tree, to give user info necessary to specify selectors for aliases.